-The RI ACLU, along with many local organizations and leaders, is working hard to bring attention to the rampant problem of racial profiling in the state of Rhode Island.
+For nearly two decades, the ACLU of Rhode Island and many local organizations and leaders have worked hard to address the rampant problem of racial profiling in the state of Rhode Island.

 December 15, 2014: An ACLU of Rhode Island analysis of data from three separate studies by Northeastern University found that racial disparities in discretionary searches during motor vehicle stops appear to be increasing.
 Of the ten Rhode Island police departments that stopped more than 2,000 individuals and/or engaged in more than 100 discretionary searches in 2004 and 2005, the data indicates that nine have seen a subsequent increase in the racial disparity of such searches, as shown in the below chart: (Click the chart to enlarge.)